Zweih/qp/README.md

 ### JSON output

-the `--json` flag outputs the package data as structured JSON instead of a table. this can be useful for scripts or automation.
+`--output json` outputs the package data as structured JSON instead of a table. this can be useful for scripts or automation.

 example:
 ```
-qp select all where name=gtk3 --json
+qp select all where name=gtk3 --output json
 ```

 `gtk3` is one of the few packages that actually has all the fields populated.